motherjones/simple-slider/README.md

 ## Formatting your spreadsheet data

 The `title`, `text` columns should have plain text or html.
 You can add hyperlinks and styled text—for source credits—by wrapping them in <a href=""></a> and <span class="credit"></span>, as shown in the [How it works](https://github.com/motherjones/simple-slider/blob/master/README.md#how-it-works) section.

-The `top image`, `middle image`, `bottom image`, `background image` columns should only have an image URL that ends in .jpg, .png, or .gif.

-For `top video embed`, `middle video embed`, `bottom video embed`, only add the columns  in slides.
-Copy the video's embed code and paste that code the spreadsheet cell.
-The embed code looks like this:

-`<iframe width="960" height="720" src="http://www.youtube.com/embed/TZzzXutPfks" frameborder="0" allowfullscreen></iframe>`

 The `source` column is for *MoJo staffers* when bulletproofing our data and tracking the origin of each row's data.
 You're welcome to adopt this practice.